 - Student must have at least a 2.00 cumulative grade point average and be in good standing.
-Course(s) must be required for student's current program of study at GNTC. - Student must have no "holds" at GNTC. - Student must meet any pre-requisite or test score requirements. - Student must be a current student (must have attended GNTC within the past 12 months) or submit an admissions application to the admissions office for the current term.
+Course(s) must be required for student's current program of study at GNTC. - Student must have no "holds" at GNTC. - Student must meet any pre-requisite or test score requirements. - Student must be a current student (must have attended GNTC within the past 12 months) or submit an admissions application to a Student Help Center for the current term.